xiangormirko/conference_app/README.md

-App Engine application for the Udacity training course.
+App Engine application for the Udacity Project 4 completed by Xiang Zhao Mirko 07/23/2015

+## General Description
+This is an app using google appengine cloud API endpoints with front end design to create and register for conferences and the appropriate sessions.

 ## Products
 - [App Engine][1]